shamil-sadigov/Imagegram/README.md

 It's better to wrap them into docker-compose and run all dependents services in docker.
 But for now, it's not implemented.
 Kindly ask you to suffer a little)

+## What is missing for producion ?
+- We can add distributed cache (Redis) to improve response latency and lighten the load on database
+- We can configure CDN for images, to serve images faster

 ## Future improvements

-- We can add distributed cache (Redis) to improve response latency and lighten the load on database
 - [Image uploading can be made async](https://github.com/shamil-sadigov/Imagegram/blob/master/docs/Decision%20on%20sync%20vs%20async%20image%20uploading.md#asynchronous-approach-with-websockets)
 - Improve cursor-based navigation by trying [this solution](https://phauer.com/2017/web-api-pagination-continuation-token/) to prevent the [problem of dynamically chaning posts](https://github.com/shamil-sadigov/Imagegram/blob/master/docs/Decision%20on%20cursor-based-navigation.md#problem)
-- We can configure CDN for images, to serve images faster

 ### Notes